 My wife Yoshino and I live in Italy, my native country, since June 2019.
 We met five years ago while I was working in Japan where she was born and grew up.
 In March 2020, in the dramatic early stages of the coronavirus pandemic, we were beginning a new life together while falling in a proper waking nightmare.

 Two years later I still try to hold Yoshino tight, to not let her slip away.
 After all some of my fears are still there.
-But now through the camera we are learning to be together in a new way and to truly see each other.
+It's fine.
+In the end, there is no light without darkness.